Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 - And so much more!

-We hope you enjoy making smoked cheese at home.
-If you try this recipe, don’t forget to give us some feedback.
-Comment and rate the recipe below!
+We hope you enjoy making smoked cheese at home as much as we do!
+If you try this recipe, we’d love to hear how it turns out.
+Feel free to leave a comment and rate the recipe below—your feedback means a lot!

 Useful Equipment: